Website icon Xpert.Digital

 The range extends from suppliers, who could be replaced by autonomous cars and drones, to production and even white collar jobs.
 It recently became known that a Japanese insurance company wants to replace several dozen employees with artificial intelligence.
 Globally, more than a billion jobs could be lost - analysts estimate the automation potential to be around 630 million jobs in China and India alone.

-There are significant differences between individual sectors and sometimes surprising results.
-For example, it is clear that 64 percent of jobs in the manufacturing sector are at risk.
-On the other hand, it seems less obvious that 66 percent of employees in the “accommodation and catering” sector should be replaceable.
-Basically, the risk of automation decreases as complexity increases.
-In the “business services, scientific and technical services” segment – which also includes IT jobs – comparatively few jobs (39 percent) are at risk.
+There are very significant differences between individual industries and sometimes surprising results.
+For example, it occurs that 64 percent of the positions in the manufacturing trade are threatened.
+On the other hand, it seems less obvious that 66 percent of employees should be replaced in the area of “accommodation & gastronomy”.
+Basically, the risk of automation decreases with increasing complexity.
+In the “Corporate Services, Scientific and Technical Services” segment-comparatively few jobs (39 percent) are threatened-among which IT jobs should also fall.

 However, not everyone believes it is a given that the number of jobs will actually decline.
 According to a study by the Institute for Employment Research (IAB), around 1.5 million jobs will be lost by 2025, but around 1.5 million will be created at the same time.